Generate SoC Design

 Build and load for external mode – Select this option to build the design and run it in external mode.
 External mode enables you to tune parameters on the FPGA without having to rebuild the FPGA design.
 It also enables logging data from the FPGA and displaying it on the host.
-For more information about external mode, see Tune and Monitor Models Running on Target Hardware (Simulink).
+For more information about external mode, see External Mode Simulations for Parameter Tuning and Signal Monitoring (Simulink Coder).

 Check the model against the selected board and generate a report.
 Check the report to ensure that the design is generated as expected.